machanism-org/ghostwriter-py/src/main/python/README.md

 ## License

-See the project repository for licensing information.
+Apache License, Version 2.0.
+See the project repository for the full license text.